Story Book Dining at Artist Point

 What Characters Will I See at Story Book Dining?

 You will be able to interact with all the characters and take photos with them!
-Currently Story Book is offering each guest a cad with the autographs of the characters on it.
-Be sure to bring your autograph book with!
+Currently Story Book is offering each guest a card with the autographs of the characters on it.
+You can always bring your autograph book to get autographs as well though!

 What is the Menu at Story Book Dining at Artist Point?

-Story Book Dining is a prixe fixe menu.
+Story Book Dining is a uniquely themed prix fixe menu.
 This means that your table will share appetizers and desserts but you will be able to choose your own entree.

 We love that the food at Artist Point is themed to go along with the classic story of Snow White and the Seven Dwarfs.

-Dessert includes Miners Treasures (chocolate panna cotta), Poison Apple (dark chocolate apple mousse with a sour center), Fairy Tale Gooseberry Tart (meringue and gooseberry) and The Hunters Gift to the Queen (its a surprise!).
+Dessert includes Miner’s Treasures (chocolate panna cotta), Poison Apple (dark chocolate apple mousse with a sour center), Fairy Tale Gooseberry Tart (meringue and gooseberry) and The Hunters Gift to the Queen (chocolate hearts).

 There are three kids entree options – grilled chicken, rib roast, and fish.